Seasonal Packing Guide: What to Pack for Every Weather & Destination

 • Kids: Snacks, entertainment, spare clothes in carry-on.

-• Solo females: Modest layers, safety whistle.
+• Solo Females: Modest layers, safety whistle.

 • Seniors: Compression socks, easy-on shoes, mobility aids.